fabiuslongo/pycaspar/README.md

 ```

 In the presence of such a clauses in the Clauses KB, the execution of the above command will be successful.
 The logic reasoning achieved by eval_cls could also involve a _Nested Reasoning_, taking in
-account of the config.ini setting.
+account of the config.ini settings.